 This Federal Medal is part of the Canadian Honours System.
-The Medal recognizes Exemplary Service to Canadians with over 20 years service.
+The Medal (pictured left) recognizes Exemplary Service to Canadians over 20 years.
 Recipients of the Medal may also be nominated to receive a subsequent Bar at 30, 40 and 50 years of continued exemplary service.
-(Pictured top-left).
-Presentations generally take place annually during or around National Paramedic Services Week in May.
+Presentations take place annually, during or around National Paramedic Services Week in May.
 The Alberta EMS Awards Committee is responsible for coordinating the ceremony where nominees receive their Medal or subsequent Bars.

 Note: Self-nominations are not accepted.

 To be eligible for the EMS Exemplary Service Medal, practitioners must have been employed with emergency medical services on or after October 31, 1991, and have completed 20 years of service, including at least 10 years performing duties involving potential risk (frontline emergency response).

 The annual nomination deadline is November 30th.